lostintangent/gitdoc/README.md

 # GitDoc 📄

-GitDoc is a Visual Studio Code extension that allows you to edit git repos like they're a multi-file, versioned document.
+GitDoc is a Visual Studio Code extension that allows you to automatically commit/push/pull changes on save.
 This gives you the simplicity of a Google/Word Doc (creating "snapshots" by saving, not by running `git commit`), but with the richness of git history, and the ability to easily [share](https://github.com) your work.
 You can enable these auto-commits during specific periods (e.g. when you're working on a feature branch and want to track the evolution of a change), permanently on [specific branches](#auto-commiting-specific-branches) (e.g. you have a `docs` repo that you want to version like a document), or only for [specific files](#auto-commiting-specific-files) (e.g. auto-commmit `*.md` files, but nothing else).
 This allows you to easily switch between "versioning modalities", in order to support the diverse set of use cases that can benefit from being stored in a git repo (e.g. team projects, your personal blog, school work, etc.)

 Commits are only created for [error-free code](#error-detection), which allows you to author and save changes, knowing you aren't accidentally commiting invalid states.
 Additionally, just because you're auto-commmiting your changes, doesn't mean you lose control over your version history.
 When needed, you can easily [restore](#restoring-versions), [undo](#undoing-changes), and/or [squash](#squashing-versions) versions, without needing to memorize the [magic of git](https://sethrobertson.github.io/GitFixUm/fixup.html).
 Additionally, you can opt into [auto-pushing](#auto-pushing) your changes to a remote, in order to treat your repo as a fully synchronized document source.